 Tech Goes Home Chattanooga is The Enterprise Center’s signature digital inclusion program.

 Aimed at making technology accessible to all, Tech Goes Home offers digital literacy training, a subsidized laptop or tablet, and assistance signing up for low-cost home internet.
-Since 2015, more than 5,500 people of all ages have graduated from the program and over 4,600 devices have been distributed.
+Since 2015, more than 10,000 people of all ages have graduated from the program and nearly as many devices have been distributed.

 Tech Goes Home works with partner organizations, including schools, churches, community centers, and other nonprofit organizations, to train instructors who are trusted members of the community being served.
-By collaborating with community partners, Tech Goes Home is able to effectively serve such populations as: the elderly, students and their parents, people with disabilities, Spanish speakers, people transitioning from incarceration, artists, and others.
+By collaborating with community partners, Tech Goes Home is able to effectively serve such populations as: entrepreneurs, artists, older adults, students (and their parents), people with disabilities, Spanish speakers, people transitioning from incarceration, and many others.

 Digital skills, a device, and home internet.